ealtili/Blog/Financial_Derivatives.md

 ### Exchange-traded Derivatives

 Exchange-traded derivatives are those that are traded via a specialized derivatives exchange such as the CME group or Eurex Exchange.
 A derivatives exchange is a market where standardized contracts that have been defined by the exchange are traded.
 A derivatives exchange acts as an intermediary to all related transactions, and takes margin payments from the customers who trade with them to act as a guarantee.
 According to the Bank for International Settlements, the combined turnover in the world’s derivatives exchanges totaled $8,989 billion in June 2018.
 Some types of derivative instruments also may trade on traditional exchanges.
 For instance, hybrid instruments such as convertible bonds and/or convertible preferred stock may be listed on stock or bond exchanges.
-Warrants or rights may be listed on equity exchanges (see Chapter 3).
+Warrants or rights may be listed on equity exchanges.
 Most exchange traded derivatives are traded electronically.
 Historically, financial markets were physical locations where buyers and sellers met and negotiated.
 With the improvement in communications technology in the late 20th century, the need for a physical location became less important, since traders could transact from remote locations.
 One of the earliest examples of widespread electronic trading was on Globex, the CME Group’s electronic trading platform that allows access to a variety of financial, foreign exchange, and commodity markets.
 The Chicago Board of Trade produced a rival system “E Open Outcry,” an electronic trading platform that allowed for electronic trading to take place alongside the trading that took place in the CBOT pits.
 Electronic trading makes transactions easier to complete, monitor, clear, and settle.
 Electronic trading brought down the cost of trading, improved liquidity and increased transparency when introduced.

 Source: Trading and Pricing Financial Derivatives: A Guide to Futures, Options, and Swaps

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTA0NTQ1MjA0LC0xMDk5NTE3NTgsLTUwNz
-cxNDI4MCw0OTc1ODAwODQsMjg3ODI0MDMzLC0xOTAxNDA2ODcy
-LC0xMjMzNjgwNjMwLDExMDU2OTM3NTRdfQ==
+eyJoaXN0b3J5IjpbLTc1NjYxOTgyNiwtMTA5OTUxNzU4LC01MD
+c3MTQyODAsNDk3NTgwMDg0LDI4NzgyNDAzMywtMTkwMTQwNjg3
+MiwtMTIzMzY4MDYzMCwxMTA1NjkzNzU0XX0=
 -->